Dollar Tree Find of the Month: Fine Motor Monsters

-Open the Play Doh container and pull out the contents.
-Pinch off a nice size piece which will serve as the base or head of your monster.
-Use both hands to roll the Play Doh into a nice round ball.
+Open the Play-Doh container and pull out the contents.
+Pinch off a nice size piece that will serve as the base or head of your monster.
+Use both hands to roll the Play-Doh into a nice round ball.
 Push one or more of the wiggly eyes into the ball.
-Push toothpicks into the Play Doh to form the antennae.
+Push toothpicks into the Play-Doh to form the antennae.
 Place beads on the toothpicks for a colorful spin.

 Grade Down (Make it Easier)

 Use the table surface instead of hands to form a ball with the Play-Doh

 Use beads with a larger diameter to assist the child with placing the beads onto the toothpick

 Work on building visual perceptual and visual-motor integration skills by having the child build their monster to match a model.
 Place several beads on the toothpicks to work on visual scanning and tracking skills.

 Translation is the ability to move objects from the palm of one’s hand to the fingertips and from the fingertips to the palm.
 By ages 6 to 7, children are typically able to manipulate and secure multiple small objects within their hands.
 Practice this skill with the beads.
 Using one hand, have the child pick up one bead at a time and move it from fingertips to palm.
 Try collecting 5 and then place them onto the toothpick.